thayton/thayton.github.io/_drafts/puppeteer.md

 }
 ```

-The `waitUntilStale` function waits for the element we pass in to become detached from the DOM by passing
+The `waitUntilStale` function waits for an element to become detached from the DOM by passing
 in a predicate function to Puppeteer's [waitForFunction](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#pagewaitforfunctionpagefunction-options-args){:target="_blank"}:

 ```javascript